 - 1. HD 400 Working with Children in a Diverse World, or

 - HD 410 Developmental Education, or

 - HD 450 Ecology of Working with Children

 - 2. At least two of the following classes:

 - HD 218 Cognitive Development: How Children Learn

-- HD 240 Models and Methods of Parent Involvement

 - HD 246 Play in Childhood

-- HD 254 Authentic Infant-Competent Child

 - HD 285 Development of Bicultural Children

-- HD 310 Conflict Resolution and Mediation

 - HD 331 Team Building for Early Childhood Educators and Parents

 - HD 340 Leadership in Education

 - HD 396 Contemporary Urban Adolescents

 - HD 401 Working with Adults

 - HD 420 The Art of Observation

 - HD 427 Working with Bicultural Children

 - HD 464 Community as a Context for Development

 - HD 474 Intervention Models in Early Childhood Education

 - 3. Field experience at four developmental levels: